khushirani92/Dear-diary/README.md

-# Dear-diary
+# Dear-Diary...
-This is my first Git repository.
+This is my first Git repository.""Dear-Diary is a personal journaling platform where you can document your thoughts,memories,and daily experiences in a private or shareable format.
+Whether you are reflecting on your day,setting goals , or capturing special moments,Dear-Diary provides a simple and secure space for self-expression""